Identity

 Concept ReferenceFrost, D. R. 1985.
 Amphibian species of the world.
 A taxonomic and geographical reference.
 Allen Press, Inc., and The Association of Systematics Collections, Lawrence, Kansas. v + 732 pp.

-Taxonomic CommentsFouquette and Dubois (2014) transfer this species to the genus Gyrinophilus, citing the cladogram published by Bonett et al. (2013 [2014]).
+Taxonomic CommentsFouquette and Dubois (2014) transferred this species to the genus Gyrinophilus, citing the cladogram published by Bonett et al. (2013 [2014]).
 Those authors, however, refrained from recommending this treatment on the basis of their phylogeny and relationships among forms of Pseudotriton (Crother 2017).
+P. m. diastictus was elevated to a full species by Collins (1991) and followed by Dubois and Raffaëlli (2012) and Raffaëlli (2022).
+It is retained by Crother (2017) and Nicholson (2025) as a subspecies pending additional data and analyses.

 Conservation Status